Java Programs

 Java is a dynamic programming language.
 From the memory point of view, Java can allocate multiple copies of memory for the same variable at the execution time by using a new Keyword.
 Also from the functionality point of view, Java is dynamic.

-Once we develop the project then we can add more features and modify existing features dynamically without modifying source code.
+Once we develop the project then we can add more features and modify existing features dynamically without modifying the source code.
 It is possible because of the OOP concept, inheritance, and polymorphism.

 12. Architectural Natural